 - You are residing in close quarters with many other station users and are expected to be respectful of each other.
 Remember, the purpose of being here is to assist your supervisor with their research, to gain experience doing science and/or to complete your own research project.
 Experience has taught us that these goals are best met when collectively there is mutual respect among station users.

 - While living/working at Trout Lake Station, you represent the station and the University of Wisconsin and are expected to conduct yourself appropriately both on station and in the community.

 - All students are expected to attend the weekly seminar held every Wednesday at 5:30 pm.
 Exceptions must be approved by your supervisor prior to seminar.

-- All persons wishing to drive Trout Lake Station boats or vehicles must have participated in one of the Hasler Lab or Trout Lake Station vehicle and boat training sessions.
+- All persons driving Trout Lake Station boats and/or trailering boats must have participated in one of the Hasler Lab or Trout Lake Station vehicle and boat training sessions.

 - All persons born after 1/1/1989 must have completed boater’s safety course and provide certification before using any motorized boat.

 - Life jackets must be worn when water temperature is below 50 degF.
 Life jackets must be worn by all classes and outreach participants at all times.
 Whether life jackets are required to be worn or not is at the discretion of the boat captain, except in above cases.
 A throwable cushion is required in all boats.